HazardJ/Bare/Doc/Form/Research_Consent_Form.md

 15.1.Sec=Please take all the time you need to review this study information and think about whether you would like to participate in this study.
 Do not hesitate to talk with family, friends and/or the study staff if you have any questions before you decide.

-15.2.Sec=If after reading this document you would like more information, wish to provide us feedback or if you have new questions, concerns or complaints at any time before, during, or after the study, you can contact Dr. Stephen Friend, the study principal investigator or Dr. Andrew Trister, the medical monitor by email at {Info.Email} or call {Info.Telephone}.
+15.2.Sec=If after reading this document you would like more information, wish to provide us feedback or if you have new questions, concerns or complaints at any time before, during, or after the study, you can contact {QuestionsContact.cl}

 15.3.Ti=Independent Contact